parrt/cs601/projects/webmail.md

 # Grading

+There is sufficient work in this project that only the best students will get near 100 points.
+An average graduate student will get in the mid-80s.
+This project provides enough room for the best programmers to strut their stuff.

 *The authors of the best 2 projects, as determined by instructor one week beforehand, will be excused from exam II.*

 **You must complete the required level to pass the entire class.**